nunq/behalter/README.md

 simple bookmarks management

 ## features
-* auto-fetches link and detail for url
+* auto-fetches title and detail for url
 * add personal note to each bookmark
 * tagging, with auto-suggestions
 * search by query